ADHD Medication Q&A: Side Effects, Dosages, Precautions & More

 14. How Do You Treat ADHD Plus a Mood Disorder?

-Seventy percent of people with ADHD will have another major psychiatric condition at some time in their life.
-Mood disorders are the most common conditions that coexist with ADHD.
+Almost 80% of adults diagnosed with ADHD have other comorbid disorders.4,5 Mood disorders are the most common conditions that coexist with ADHD.
 Most clinicians determine which condition is of most concern to the patient and proceed to treat that condition first.
 If the patient has suicidal thoughts, is unable to get out of bed, or is manic, the clinician will treat the mood disorder first and then reassess the symptoms of ADHD.
-If there is no urgency to treat the mood disorder, most clinicians will treat the ADHD first.
+If there is no urgency to treat the mood disorder, most clinicians will treat ADHD first.

 ADHD Medication Side Effects and Other Questions: Next Steps